payne/n3pay.net/content/blog/Rattlegram1/Rattlegram1.md

 I'm excited about [RibbitRadio.org](https://www.ribbitradio.org/) and Rattlegram.
 This post will collect some notes about this ARRL Technical Innovation Award Winner (2023).

-For the BARC TechNet on 11/18/2025 here are some links I'll be asking people to try out.
+For the BARC TechNet on 11/18/2025 here are some links I'll be asking people to try out sending and receiving Rattlegrams.
 Hopefully I can just share the link to this post on [HAM.live](https://ham.live) and then people can click on whatever they want to dive into.
 During the NET I hope people will take turns sending and receiving messages so we can experiment, learn, and have fun as a group.

 1. [Free Rattlegram app for you iPhone](https://apps.apple.com/us/app/rattlegram/id1664526096)
 1. [Free Rattlegram app for your android phone](https://play.google.com/store/apps/details?id=com.aicodix.rattlegram&hl=en_US)